cungquang/We-Love-Cycling/README.md

 ## We Love Cycling
 <!-- blank line -->
+## Project Description:
-This project aims to serve the purposes of completing the required component of CMPT 353.
-The report.pdf discusses the entirety of the project.
+This project aims to serve the purposes of analyzing factors that directly impact on the performance of cyclist.

 ## Compilation Instructions